NVIDIA/cuEquivariance/docs/index.rst

 Equivariance is the mathematical formalization of the concept of "respecting symmetries."
 Robust physical models exhibit equivariance with respect to rotations and translations in three-dimensional space.
 Artificial intelligence models that incorporate equivariance are often more data-efficient.

+An introduction to group representations can be found in the page :doc:`tutorials/irreps`.

 Open Source
 -----------